mahima-mahendru/ClassroomAid-Microsoft-Engage-2021/README.md

 7.Click on the “Import” tab and choose the database file (.sql) which is provided under the folder naming “DATABASE”.

+**8.In "database.php" file uncomment localhost database connection and comment the remote connection.**

-8.After setting up all these, go to URL “http://localhost/[ PROJECT_FOLDER_NAME ]/“
+9.After setting up all these, go to URL “http://localhost/[ PROJECT_FOLDER_NAME ]/“

-9.All the login details are provided inside the project folder in “LOGIN DETAILS.txt”.
+10.All the login details are provided inside the project folder in “LOGIN DETAILS.txt”.

 # Available Features:
 * Landing Page